IngridAtMicrosoft/DocsContent/singlesource/tutorial-peanut-butter-sandwich.md

 ---
-title: How to Peanut Butter and Jelly Sandwich
+title: Peanut Butter and Jelly Sandwich Tutorial
 description: This is a walk-through of making a peanut butter and jelly sandwich.
 author: IngridAtMicrosoft
 ms.topic: how-to